Tansy beetle: Public reception in York

 The Tansy beetle's relationship to York has led to it having a prominent public presence.
 In January 2022 a large mural depicting a tansy beetle was painted on a building on Queen's Street, York by street artist ATM.
 In August 2024 a series of 17 metal tansy beetle sculptures were displayed in York and decorated by local artists to highlight historical 'trailblazers' in the city.
+One of them, featuring the tansy beetle life cycle, can still be seen at St Nick's Nature Reserve & Environment Centre, York.